November 15, 2012

 From the point of view of our pre-theoretic moral intuitions, and from the point of view that human beings are made in the image of God, this shortcoming makes utilitarianism an incomplete ethical theory.
 It also makes utilitarianism morally dangerous.

-(Hendrik van der Breggen, PhD, is assistant professor of philosophy at Providence University College.)
+(Hendrik van der Breggen, PhD, is assistant professor of philosophy at Providence University College.
+The views in this column do not always reflect the views of Providence.)